fly-apps/dockerfile-node/README.md

 ### Options:

 * `--build=CMD` - command to be used to build your application.
+* `--cache` - use build caching to speed up builds
 * `--cmd=CMD` - CMD to use in Dockerfile
 * `--defer-build` - may be needed when your build step requires access to secrets that are not available at image build time.
 Results in larger images and slower deployments.
 * `--dev` - include `devDependencies` in the production image.